emmanueltamburini/boilerplate-react-native-app/README.md

 You also must configure, for android, the value of GOOGLE_MAPS_API_KEY in the file android/gradle.properties with a google maps api key you can generate one [here](https://console.cloud.google.com/google/maps-apis/credentials)

-And you also must configure, for ios, the value of GMSServices provideAPIKey (Change the value _YOUR_API_KEY_) in the file ios/App/AppDelegate.mm with a google maps api key you can generate one [here](https://console.cloud.google.com/google/maps-apis/credentials)
+You also must configure, for IOS, the value of GOOGLE_MAPS_API_KEY in the file android/gradle.properties with a google maps api key you can generate one [here](https://console.cloud.google.com/google/maps-apis/credentials).
+Notice if you want to use IOS maps this step is not necessary

 This project use the following dependencies: